Puiguqu/School_notes/Y1_Sem_2/CM1025_Fundamentals_of_Computer_Science/course_overview.md

 ### Introduction to propositional logic Video• .
 Duration: 58 seconds 58 sec

-Unfortunately, there is no text provided for me to summarize.
-The given text appears to be a video transcript and additional page content related to an online course or tutorial on propositional logic.
-It does not contain any specific information that can be summarized in 8 sentences.

-However, I can provide an overview of the main concepts and topics related to propositional logic based on the provided links and videos:

-Propositional logic is a system that deals with propositions or statements.
-The basic concepts include building blocks of logic, truth tables, and tautology.
-Tautology refers to a statement that is always true regardless of the values assigned to its variables.

-The tutorial covers topics such as introducing propositional logic, discussing the concept of liars and knights, solving riddles like the example mentioned in the transcript, and exploring the building blocks of logic, truth tables, and propositions.
-The course aims to help learners develop skills in solving logical puzzles and understanding the principles of propositional logic.

-Please provide more text or context for me to summarize, and I'll be happy to assist you further.
+## VIDEO TRANSCRIPT ## You may navigate through the transcript using tab.
+To save a note for a section of text press CTRL + S. To expand your selection you may use CTRL + arrow key.
+You may contract your selection using shift + CTRL + arrow key.
+For screen readers that are incompatible with using arrow keys for shortcuts, you can replace them with the H J K L keys....

 ---

 ### Building blocks of logic Video• .
 Duration: 6 minutes 6 min

-Here is a summary of the text in 8 sentences, preserving key information and concepts:
+Here is a summary of the text in 8 sentences, preserving key information and technical details:

-A proposition or statement is a declarative sentence that can be either true (T) or false (F), but not both.
-Sentences like "X is a prime number" are not propositions because their truth value depends on variable values, making them contingent statements.
-Propositions are denoted by capital letters (P, Q, R) and have specific meanings, whereas lowercase letters (p, q, r) represent general statements with unspecified true values.
-Logical operators include NOT (~), OR (∨), AND (∧), IF-THEN (∠), and XOR.
-Connectives transform atomic propositions into compound propositions by changing their truth values based on the value of the operands.
-The formula "If P or Q then R and S" can be translated into English as "If I study 20 hours a week or I attend all lectures, then I will pass the exam and I will be happy."
-To translate from English to a well-formed formula, identify the propositions (P, Q, R) and apply logical operators accordingly.
-The process involves replacing sentences with letters and applying connectives to create a logical statement that accurately represents the intended meaning.
+A proposition or statement is a declarative sentence that can be either true or false but not both or neither.
+For example, "Two is a prime number" and "Five is an even number" are propositions with truth values of T (true) and F (false), respectively.
+Not all sentences are propositions, such as questions ("Are you going to school?"), orders ("Do your homework now!"), and sentences whose true value depends on variables.
+Propositions can be represented by capital letters (P, Q, R) or lowercase letters (p, q, r), with specific statements denoted by capital letters and general statements denoted by lowercase letters.
+Logical connectives include NOT (negation), OR (disjunction), AND (conjunction), IF-THEN (implication), and XOR (exclusive disjunction).
+These connectives transform atomic propositions into compound propositions, and their truth values depend on the truth values of the atomic propositions.
+The formula "P or Q then R and S" can be translated to English as "If I study 20 hours a week or I will attend all the lectures, then I will pass the exam and I will be happy."
+To translate from English to a well-formed formula, we use logical connectives such as NOT, OR, AND, IF-THEN, and XOR to represent the statements.

 ---

 ### Truth table – examples Video• .
 Duration: 8 minutes 8 min

-Here is a summary of the text in 8 sentences, preserving key information and technical details:
+Here is a summary of the text in 8 sentences, preserving key information and concepts:

-A truth table is a set of all possible outcomes of propositions and connectives, where each proposition can be either true or false.
-The connective negation (NOT) is defined as one minus the truth value of p, resulting in a table with two rows: P = True -> NOTP = False; P = False -> NOTP = True.
-Conjunction (AND) has four possible combinations: PP & QQ = True, PQ or QR = True, but PP & QQ = False.
-The formula for conjunction is equivalent to the multiplication of truth values: p & q = truth value of p * truth value of q.
-Disjunction (OR) is true if at least one proposition is true, resulting in a table with four rows.
-Conditional (IMPLIES) can be understood as "if-then" statements, where p -> q holds true only when p is false or q is true: p -> q = truth value of p <= truth value of q.
-Bi-conditional and exclusive OR are also discussed, with the bi-conditional being equivalent to an equality check (p iff q) and exclusive OR meaning "only one of these can be true".
-The order of precedence for connectives is determined by their table layout: negation first, then disjunction, implication, and finally bi-conditional.
+Truth tables are a set of all possible outcomes of propositions and connectives.
+The truth value of a proposition can be either true or false, and a variable can signify a hypothetical container that holds any statement whose truth value is not specified.
+There are four basic connectives: negation (not p), conjunction (∧p ∧q), disjunction (∨p ∨q), and implication (→p →q).
+The truth table for each connective shows the stable true values, which depend on the number of propositions in the formula.
+For example, a truth table with two propositions has 2^N rows, where N is the number of propositions.
+The connectives can be combined to form more complex formulas, and it's essential to understand which connective takes precedence over others when constructing truth tables.
+Implication (→p →q) is equivalent to "if p then q," and its truth table shows that the implication is always true unless the premise is false.
+The exclusive or (∧/¬p ∨ ¬q) is different from disjunction in that it outputs false when both propositions are true, and its truth table can be constructed by comparing it to the bi-conditional (→p ∧q).

 ---